USD INR ₹ 95.38

 However, you are free to keep US currency exchange up to 2,000 USD in the form of foreign currency notes or TCS for future use or credit to their Resident Foreign Current (Domestic) Accounts.

-On the other way around, if you are back in the US from an overseas trip, you can go to your bank or credit union to transfer any foreign currency to US dollars.
+On the other hand, if you are back in the US from an overseas trip, you can go to your bank or credit union to transfer any foreign currency to US dollars.
 Remember that banks may not buy back all types of currencies.
 If this happens, the best option is to exchange money at a currency converter counter or an airport kiosk, even though the rates are not that favorable.

 Enjoy Your Travels!